idia-pipelines/idia-pipelines.github.io/docs/processMeerKAT/self-calibration-in-processmeerkat.md

   iteration limit is reached.
 Specified identically to the `cell` parameter.

 * **threshold**: The stopping threshold per loop (a total of `nloop+1`).
-The stopping threshold for the initial loop must be specified as a string with units.
-Subsequent loops may either be specified as a decimal, or as a string with units.
-If a decimal is specified, values > 1 are considered as multipliers on the image RMS and values < 1 are considered to be the threshold value in Jy.
+The stopping threshold for the initial loop (i.e. index 0 if setting `threshold` as a list) must be specified as a string with units, or a decimal < 1 in units of Jy.
+For subsequent loops, if a decimal is specified, values > 1 are considered as multipliers on the image RMS (as determined by the minimum value of the PyBDSF RMS map), while values < 1 remain considered as a threshold value in Jy.

-* **nterms** : The number of Taylor terms to use for broadband imaging.
+* **nterms** : The number of Taylor terms to use for broadband imaging, assuming `deconvolver=mtmfs`.
   Specified identically to the `cell` parameter.

 * **gridder** : The gridder to use for imaging, typically one of either `standard` or `wproject`.
 Specified identically to the `cell` parameter.

 * **deconvolver** : The deconvolver to use during imaging.
+Use `clark` or `hogbom` when the fractional bandwidth (bandwidth divided by band centre) is < ~15%.
 Specified identically to the `cell` parameter.

 * **calmode** : The calibration type per loop - one of either `'p'` (phase only) or `'ap'` (amplitude and phase).
-A blank string implies no calibration will be performed on that loop.
-Must be of length `nloop`.
+A blank string (`''`) specifies that no calibration will be performed for that loop.
+Must be of length `nloop`, and we recommend skipping gaincal during the first blind imaging step.

 * **solint** : The solution interval per loop, specified similar to `calmode`.
+We recommend `'inf'` for loops with `calmode='ap'`, which will solve per scan.
+Specified identically to the `calmode` parameter.

 * **uvrange**: The UV range limit to consider for gaincal.
 In the presence of strong RFI, it can be helpful to discard the shortest baselines while performing the gain calibration solve.
 This does not affect the imaging steps.
-  Specified similar to the `calmode` parameter.
+  Specified identically to the `calmode` parameter.

-* **flag**: True/False - Determines whether flagging is performed on the residuals prior to the gain calibration solve.
-In situations with RFI this can improve the image quality on subsequent loops.
+* **flag**: True/False - Determines whether flagging is performed on the residuals (data-model) between gain calibration solves.
+In cases where residual RFI remains, this can improve the image quality during subsequent loops.
 Setting it to `False` can provide a speedup to the imaging process.
+Specified identically to the `calmode` parameter.

 * **gaintype**: The gaintype specified in the `gaincal` task.
 Typically one of either `G` or `T`.
-Use `T` if preserving the polarization in instruments with linear feeds is important (e.g., MeerKAT).
+Use `T` if preserving the polarization in instruments with linear feeds is important (e.g., MeerKAT polarization processing).
+Specified identically to the `calmode` parameter.

-* **discard_nloops**: Discard the first `discard_nloops` loops.
-This is useful if the initial images are intentionally smaller and intended to generate more accurate source masks for example.
-It will only discard the gain solutions from loops where `calmode` is not blank.
+* **discard_nloops**: Discard the first N loops.
+This is useful if the initial images are intentionally "quick-and-dirty" (e.g. large and poor resolution) and intended to generate more accurate source masks, for example.
+It will only count and discard the gain solutions from loops where `calmode` is not blank.

 * **outlier_threshold**: The threshold value to identify an outlier.
 Considered to be an SNR threshold if > 1 and an absolute value in Jy if < 1.
+We recommend 0.5 as a good default, although using `''` or 0.0 (the default) disables outlier imaging.

+* **outlier_radius**: The radius in degrees used to identify outliers.
+When unset (`''` or 0.0), the pipeline will calculate an appropriate radius based on the FWHM of the primary beam.
 The algorithm for determining and imaging outliers is explained in much more detail in the next section.

 <!-- `rmsmap` and `mask` will be copied. -->